robinuniacc/cwa-assignment-2/README.md

 These dependencies can also be copied/pasted into the code directly.

-Event listeners that uses to user-defined JavaScript code has to be attached dynamically, not inline.
+Event listeners that uses user-defined JavaScript code has to be attached dynamically, not inline.

 ## Visuals

-As mentioned earlier, right now it uses normalize.css and he.js.
+As mentioned earlier, right now it uses Poppins, normalize.css and, he.js.

 Question sprites are rendered as circles 32px wide.
 A sprite by default is rendered aqua; if the user's answer to the question is correct, the sprite is rendered green.